Frequently Asked Questions (FAQs)

 Unlike most other letting agents, the service we offer is totally FREE.

 Yes.
-We require a deposit of £350 per person for all properties with 2 bedrooms or larger, which will be protected with a tenancy deposit scheme.
+We require a deposit per person for all properties, which will be protected with a tenancy deposit scheme.
 Your deposit will be returned at the end of your tenancy, subject to the house being left in a satisfactory condition.
 For 1 bed properties the deposit is higher.

 A tenancy deposit scheme guarantees that tenants will get their deposits back at the end of the tenancy, if they meet the terms of the tenancy agreement and do not damage the property.